A professional’s guide to Quantum Technology

 - Chinese Scientists Create Quantum Processor 60,000 Times Faster Than Current Supercomputers

 However, you may be disappointed to hear that quantum computers, at this moment, cannot even add or multiply numbers of more than 3 or 4 bits.
-And even if they could, their rate of operation would by no means reach 3 GHz, but more likely several kHz, at best.
-In other words, they’re more than a million times slower.
+And even if they could, their rate of operation would by no means reach 4 GHz, but more likely several MHz (a few million operations per second), at best.
+In other words, they’re more than a thousand times slower.
 To make things worse, the information in quantum computers is extremely fragile and requires to be constantly checked and corrected, using so-called error correction.
 This is a form of overhead that could make quantum computers another several orders of magnitude slower.
 Even in the far future, when quantum computers are more mature and more reliable, we still expect them to be much slower than the classical chips at that time.

 How does this rhyme with the news about ever faster quantum computers?
 And why are we still interested in these slow machines?
 As we claimed before, we hope to do certain computations in a fundamentally different way.
 We borrow this great analogy from Andy Matuschak and Michael Nielsen’s Quantum.country.

 Imagine that you’d like to travel from Morocco to Spain.
-If your technology does not allow you to cross the Strait of Gibraltar, your only choice is to traverse all the way through North-Africa, past the Arabian Peninsula, and through Europe, before you can reach your destination.
+If your technology does not allow you to cross the Strait of Gibraltar (say, you only have a car or a bike), your only choice is to traverse all the way through North-Africa, past the Arabian Peninsula, and through Europe, before you can reach your destination.
 This represents the steps taken by a classical algorithm.
-In the same analogy, a quantum computer endows you with the ability to traverse the sea at the Strait of Gibraltar, like a boat or a plane.
+In the same analogy, a quantum computer endows you with the ability to traverse the sea at the Strait of Gibraltar (like a hovercraft).
 The fundamentally new possibilities that quantum offers allow us to do computations in fewer steps: even with a slower vehicle (computer), one may arrive at the destination sooner.
 In fact, this advantage often grows as problems become larger and more complicated.
 It is still an active area of research to completely map the landscape over which quantum computers can travel, and hence to determine which problems can be sped up, and which cannot.

-We like this analogy in particular, because it indicates that some problems can profit greatly from a quantum computer, whereas many problems will only be much slower when ran on a quantum machine.
-For this reason, we don’t expect that classical computers will be ‘replaced’ any time soon: instead, different types of processors (classical, quantum, perhaps other new types) should synergize and work together to solve a problem as efficiently as possible.
+We like this analogy in particular, because it indicates that some problems can profit greatly from a quantum computer, whereas many problems will only be much slower when ran on a quantum machine: you would not want to travel by hovercraft from Amsterdam to Berlin.
+For this reason, we don’t expect that classical computers will be ‘replaced’ any time soon: instead, different types of processors (classical, quantum) should synergize and work together to solve a problem as efficiently as possible.